 Note* if you do this make sure before starting the project of taking the fabric off take lots of pictures at different angles for reference!
 Also label each piece from back to front and sides.
 Don't skip these steps!

 Here are other ways for determining how much fabric you will need for your piece.
 Two different sites that show estimates on fabrics Fabric.Com and Fabric by the Yard are great source of information on determining fabric yardage.
 You can ask an associate in a fabric store (they should have a book that shows suggested yardage for furniture pieces) even call an upholstery shop and ask how much fabric might be needed for your specific piece.
+Taking off all the fabric can be done to measure the piece you are re-doing so that you have a more acurate measurement.

 You also need to account for welting (cording is the same thing), lining up patterns (depending on what you choose ex. a plaid with a repeat) pleats or skirts.